Look Homeward, Angel

 Look Homeward, Angel: A Story of the Buried Life is a 1929 novel by Thomas Wolfe.
 It is Wolfe's first novel, and is considered a highly autobiographical American coming-of-age story.
 The character of Eugene Gant is generally believed to be a depiction of Wolfe himself.
 The novel briefly recounts Eugene's father's early life, but primarily covers the span of time from Eugene's birth in 1900 to his definitive departure from home at the age of 19.
-The setting is a fictionalization of his home town of Asheville, North Carolina, called Altamont, Catawba, in the novel.
+The setting is a fictionalization of his home town of Asheville, North Carolina, called Altamont in the novel.

 A restored version of the original manuscript of Look Homeward, Angel, titled O Lost, was published in 2000.

 Genesis and publication history

 Thomas Wolfe's father, William Oliver Wolfe, ordered an angel statue from New York and it was used for years as a porch advertisement at the family monument shop on Patton Avenue (now the site of the Jackson Building).
 W. O. Wolfe sold the statue to a family in Hendersonville, North Carolina in 1906.
 The angel was then moved to that town's Oakdale Cemetery.
 The boarding house run by Eugene Gant's mother, based on one run by Wolfe's mother, has been called "the most famous boardinghouse in American fiction."

 The title of Thomas Wolfe's novel comes from the John Milton poem "Lycidas":